tekartik/idb_shim.dart/idb_shim/README.md

 # idb shim

-Pure dart indexed db like API on top of native, sembast implementation.
+Pure dart indexed db like API on top of native (Wasm compatible) or sembast implementation.
 Its goal is to support browsers that do not support the indexed_db api with very few changes as well as setting the base for a flutter implementation.

 It also  allows to test your database schema and access in vm unit tests.